 – Managed the marketing for Upstream Commerce, a pricing intelligence startup.
 Ephraim connected with global pricing experts and potential corporate customers to present the product to them.
 Additionally, Ephraim started a LinkedIn group which in less than a year grew to 2,000 members, all of whom were specifically chosen and invited to join the conversation because of their field expertise.

 – Ephraim worked as part of the marketing team for Fring.
 This included using social media to troubleshoot and provide customer service for users while working closely with the PR, sales and tech departments to plan and implement the company’s new marketing strategy.

 Besides work, Ephraim has a few hobbies and interests.
 This is how he rolls…

-Schedule a free, no obligation phone call with Ephraim to discuss your current organizational marketing challenges.
+Schedule a chat with Ephraim to discuss your current organizational marketing and fundraising challenges.